Vihaan7578/careerForge/README.md

 # 🚀 CareerForge- LINK TO THE WEBSITE AT THE BOTTOM

-So...
-I built this resume builder thing for a hackathon (Technovanza 2025), and honestly?
-It turned out way cooler than I expected.
+built this resume builder for a hackathon (Technovanza 2025), and tbh It turned out way cooler than I expected.

 Basically, it's an AI-powered tool that helps you whip up professional-looking resumes without wanting to throw your laptop out the window.
 You know how tedious resume building usually is, right?
 Yeah.
 Not anymore.